It\^o versus Stratonovich in a stochastic cosmological model: Conclusions

 or, in other words, we have for almost every sample the universal decay rate $H(t) \approx 1/t$, with universal amplitude, for long times.
 This coincides with both the deterministic behavior (which of course takes place surely) and the long time dynamics of the Stratonovich SDE in those cases in which the solution does not blow up in finite time.
 Yet another advantage of the It\^o interpretation is that it admits the explicit bounds

 for all times $t \geq 0$ almost surely, where $y(t)$ is the Bessel process with dimension $n=3$ that solves equation \eqref{cos9R}; this is a direct consequence of the proof of Theorem \ref{main}.

 Although it seems that the Stratonovich interpretation is more accepted for applications in physics, we have herein highlighted an example in the field of cosmology in which the It\^o interpretation looks more advantageous.
 This is not the only case, as other problems in statistical mechanics are somehow similar in this respect \cite{ce,escudero,escudero2}.
 In these previous cases, however, the uniqueness of solution was lost in the Stratonovich equation, while preserved in the It\^o one.
 In the present case, it is the (global in time) existence of solution what is lost for Stratonovich and preserved for It\^o.
 Another difference between these previous statistical mechanical examples and the current cosmological one is that the deficiency of the Stratonovich equation was of a more fundamental character there, as there is a Stratonovich equation equivalent to equation \eqref{cosito} due to the smoothness of its diffusion; this did not happen in the other cases because the equations under study there did not present regular enough diffusion terms.
 Anyway, in the problem we have analyzed herein, it seems much simpler to employ the It\^o interpretation rather than try to circumvent it via an equivalent Stratonovich formulation.
 In summary, we have illustrated one example in cosmology for which It\^o versus Stratonovich means global existence versus finite time blow-up.
+Of course, this does not mean that physical arguments are not important in the derivation of stochastic differential models.
+They are fundamental and, in fact, we have used them in the derivation of the models considered herein.
+However, the mathematical consistency of a physically derived model must be also checked.
+In those cases in which basic properties such as existence and uniqueness of solution fail, either there is a physical reason for this failure, or the model needs to be rectified.